 As flock owners, there should be a lot of things you would know about chickens.
-Whether it may be the first-hand discovery, something read on the internet, or a piece of information relayed by a friend.
+This may include first-hand discoveries, information read on the internet, or details relayed by a friend.
 Still, there are tons to know about chickens, especially if someone is new in the flock world.
 Here are 20 fun facts about chickens.

 20 Fun Facts About Chickens